davmacario/MDI-LLM/README.md

 ![system architecture](assets/architecture_new.svg)

-The starter node acts as the main node (even though it is not a "central server" as in federated scenarios).
+The starter node acts as the main node (even though it is not a "central server" as in federated scenarios).\
 It first initializes each worker node by sending a HTTP POST request with the configuration information (and optionally the model chunk).
 Then, the network will set up the communication channel for inference, implemented using Python `sockets` over TCP/IP.
 This reduces the communication overhead to a minimum, while still ensuring reliable transmission.\
 The application layer protocol is a simple "header + payload", where the header only contains the exact size of the payload.

-At the end of the generation, the
+At the end of the generation, the starter node (which is the only one tracking the number of generated samples and tokens) will send out a stopping message over the socket, signalling the end of generation.
+Upon receiving this message, each node will interrupt the generation loop and stop the queues.
+Then, then starter node will send a PUT request to each node, which will make them stop all threads and shut down.

+_Note_: this approach (stopping message over sockets + PUT request) was selected to allow nodes to stay idle after a generation run and await for further instructions, possibly including other runs to start.
+This feature has not been implemented yet.

 ## Testbed